CodeForgeX-Studio/whmcs-modules/SpaceshipRegister/SECURITY.md

 - Regularly audit your environment and the services that interact with this project for potential security risks.
 - Review and follow the latest security advisories related to your version of the project.

-For any security questions or concerns, please contact us at support@rndigitaloperations.com.
+For any security questions or concerns, please contact us at hello@codeforgex.studio.